Gaussian Process Regression of Steering Vectors With Physics-Aware Deep Composite Kernels for Augmented Listening: Introduction

 In the speech enhancement for augmented reality (SPEAR) challenge~\cite{tourbabin2023spear} using noisy speech recordings obtained with a head-worn microphone array, a deep learning-based method ranked first in both the objective and subjective criteria, while a classic baseline the isotropic minimum variance distortionless response (MVDR) beamformer~\cite{hafezi2023subspace}, came second in subjective assessments.
 Both methods rely heavily on pre-measured propagation filters, also known as steering vectors (SV)~\cite{van2002optimum}, highlighting their central role in the AL pipeline.

 SVs encode the array response as a function of the direction of the incoming sound~\cite{van2002optimum}.
 Their estimation has been a key technique in spatial audio processing such as speech enhancement~\cite{gannot2017consolidated}, sound source localization~\cite{chardon2022theoretical}, and sound scene synthesis~\cite{zhang2017surround}.
-In practice, SVs encompass both the room impulse response and the listener’s head-related transfer function (HRTF).
-Ignoring this complexity undermines spatial-audio algorithms, particularly in reverberant, user-centric scenarios.
-This work focuses on HRTF upsampling extended to multiple sensors placed on a glass-like frame.
+Specifically, an SV comprises the complex, frequency-dependent transfer functions from a far-field direction to each array microphone.
+Under this definition, SVs may include both the listener’s head-related transfer functions (HRTFs) as well as multichannel room impulse responses~\cite{gannot2017consolidated}.
+Their estimation can be viewed as a structured instance of sound-field estimation in which the field is parameterized by direction.
+The objective of this paper is to learn a continuous (HRTF-like) SV model over direction (and frequency) from sparse measurements using head-worn microphones where dense acquisition is time-consuming, enabling beamforming and rendering for augmented listening.

-The continuous nature of SVs naturally calls for the use of a \textit{neural field} (NF), a deterministic nonlinear function over a continuous domain, parametrized by a deep neural network (DNN)~\cite{xie2022neural}.
+While continuous HRTF representations have been studied extensively (e.g., spherical-harmonic/subspace-based interpolation), The continuous nature of SVs naturally calls for the use of a \textit{neural field} (NF), a deterministic nonlinear function over a continuous domain, parametrized by a deep neural network (DNN)~\cite{xie2022neural}.
 In general, a NF is trained from a limited number of SVs measured at sampling points (on a grid) over space and frequency, achieving resolution-free SV upsampling (interpolation).
-This approach, however, can neither deal with inhomogeneous uncertainty originating from the noisy sparse SV measurements over the continuous domain nor guarantee the fidelity at measurement points.
+This approach, however, can neither deal with uncertainty originating from the noisy, sparse SV measurements over the continuous domain nor guarantee the fidelity at measurement points.
 Physics can only be weakly incorporated into supervised learning, either through additional losses for regularization (physics-informed approach) or parametrization of the function (physics-constrained approach)~\cite{koyama2025physics}.

 To overcome these limitations, in this paper we propose a statistically principled method for SV upsampling based on the Gaussian process regression (GPR) with NF-based deep kernel learning (DKL).
 To compute the covariance between any pair of SVs over space and frequency, we define a physics-aware composite kernel as the product of multiple NF-based kernels corresponding to the directional propagation and the subsequent scattering.
 This kernel is used for formulating a \textit{prior} GP in the noiseless SV space strictly obeying the physical laws.
 Given noisy SV measurements at sparse sampling points, we optimize the kernel parameters, i.e., NFs and noise variance, such that the likelihood is maximized.
 We then compute a \textit{predictive} GP that gives the distributional estimates of noiseless SVs at arbitrary points including the measurement points.